California Camping At Low Altitude

 Nothing makes a better introduction to Death Valley than a visit to the 100-foot/30-meter-high Mesquite Flat Sand Dunes.
 These aren’t Death Valley’s tallest sand dunes (those are the Eureka Dunes, which require 4WD to reach)—but they are the most accessible.
 Create the adventure you desire for climbing the dunes.
 Without any marked trails due to the continually shifting desert sands the only limitation on where you go depends on the amount of creativity you possess, or how daring you feel.
 Go before sunrise or sunset to see a beautiful display of colors transform the vast dunes.

 If you are by the sand dunes, look to cool off at nearby Darwin Falls.
-You hike up a river bed which leds to a refreshing oasis and waterfall.
+You hike up a river bed which leads to a refreshing oasis and waterfall.

 3. Rural California Camping in the Mojave Desert near Tecopa Hot Springs

+Hot spring lovers’ gather round!
 These natural hot springs are located in a relaxed desert environment.
 There are gender-segregated, no-clothing-mandatory, and indoor hot pools for soaking that are open 24 hours.
-Tecopa Hot Springs Resort is a great stop on your way to Death Valley and has restaurants, live music, entertainment, hiking, off-road adventures, and many nearby attractions.
+Tecopa Hot Springs Resort is a great campsite on your way to Death Valley and has restaurants, live music, entertainment, hiking, off-road adventures, and many nearby attractions.
 Forget your urban life cares with the help of these geo-thermal waters as they melt all your stress away.

-Staying in the Mojave Desert is some of the most remote California camping you can find.
+Staying in the Mojave Desert is some of the most remote camping you can find in California.

 4. Yellow Post Camp Sites in Big Bear (Fall Season)